StudyClubForSplunk/conf23/Phase_2_Scaling_Splunk.md

 ### Be sure to select a port that is not in use - * Implementation Planning *
 ## [Discussion Point] : Change Control (ITIL)

+## [Observation Point] : View Clustering info on Cluster Manager in UI

-### Peer node configuration for StudyClubForSplunk-IDX02
+### Peer node configuration for StudyClubForSplunk-IDX02 in UI
 Manager URI
 ```
 https://localhost:8092